DoTheEvo/XCPng-basics/README.md

 ### Proxmox

-The absolute front runner, debian based, KVM for VMs, LXC for containers, native ZFS, native CEPH, **huge active community**, dozens of tech youtubers, a proven solution being out there for **20 years**.
+The absolute front runner, debian based, uses KVM for VMs, LXC for containers, native ZFS, native CEPH, **huge active community**, dozens of tech youtubers, a proven solution being out there for **20 years**.
 Made in Austria.<br>
 Tried it and it looked good.
 Bit complicated, bit unpolished, but very powerful.
 The thing is that I never felt drawn to it.
 Felt like I would be spending a lot of time learning the ins and outs to get the confidence I had with esxi.
-And while that's expected, it's still a chore, still an annoyance forced on you.<br>
+And while that's expected, it's still a chore, still an annoyance.<br>
 This made me want to stick longer with esxi and let proxmox cook, get few more major releases and improvements as vmware refuges start to give feedback and money.